-For the second straight year, the Viera High girls soccer team is headed to the Final Four The Hawks defeated Mitchell 2-0 in the regional final Friday night.
+For the second year in a row, the Viera High girls soccer team is headed back to the Final Four.

 VIERA VOICE Cheryl Roe